Protecting Our Buildings

-This section of adobe wall is part of the original hacienda, and is almost 200 years old.
+This section of adobe wall is part of the original hacienda, and is over 200 years old.
 In that time, salt from moisture deteriorated the adobe on top of the natural rock foundation and undermined the wall.
-This decay is common in these old adobe buildings and is a constant battle for preservation.
+This "salt decay" is common in these old adobe buildings and is a constant battle for preservation.
 We removed the old adobe, poured concrete foundation, and using clay from the property, rebuilt the wall so it can carry on for several more centuries.

 Plumbing & Painting